 In the 18th century York became less important as other northern towns grew rapidly.
 Nevertheless York was still quite large.
-It was a market town rather than an industrial town but it had many types of craftsmen like butchers, brewers, bakers, tailors, shoemakers, coopers, comb makers, jewellers and pipe makers.
+It was a market town rather than an industrial town but it had many types of craftsmen like butchers, brewers, bakers, tailors, shoemakers, coopers, comb makers, jewelers and pipe makers.
 There were also book sellers and wine merchants.
 Meanwhile the port prospered.

-Meanwhile York County Hospital was built in 1740 and a lunatic asylum followed in 1777.
+York County Hospital was built in 1740 and a lunatic asylum followed in 1777.
 Then in 1788 a dispensary was opened where the poor could obtain free medicines.
 Furthermore from 1786 a man called a scavenger cleaned the streets of animal dung and other rubbish.

 YORK IN THE 19th CENTURY

 In 1801, at the time of the first census, York had a population of 16,846.
-By the standards of the time it was quite a large town but it became less important during the 19th century.
+By the standards of the time, it was quite a large town but it became less important during the 19th century.
 Many other towns in Yorkshire boomed with the industrial revolution.
-However in the early 19th century York stayed a market town with many craftsmen but no factories.
+However, in the early 19th century York stayed a market town with many craftsmen but no factories.

 In the 19th century the population of York grew rapidly and houses spread across the fields outside the walls.
 In the 1840s many Irish immigrants arrived in York escaping a potato famine.
-Many of the new houses in York were overcrowded and like all 19th century towns York was dirty and unsanitary.
+Many of the new houses in York were overcrowded and like all 19th-century towns, York was dirty and unsanitary.
 In 1832 and 1849 York was struck by epidemics of cholera.
-Meanwhile there was also an epidemic of typhus (a disease spread by lice) in 1847.
+Meanwhile, there was also an epidemic of typhus (a disease spread by lice) in 1847.
 It killed 403 people.

 However conditions in York did improve in the 19th century.
 From 1824 York had gas street lights.
-Then in 1825 an Act of Parliament formed a body of men called the Improvement Commissioners who were responsible for paving, lighting and cleaning the streets.
+Then in 1825, an Act of Parliament formed a body of men called the Improvement Commissioners who were responsible for paving, lighting, and cleaning the streets.
 They were replaced by a Board of Health in 1850.

-Meanwhile the first modern police force in York was formed in 1836 and from 1880 horse drawn trams ran in the streets of York.
+The first modern police force in York was formed in 1836 and from 1880 horse drawn trams ran in the streets of York.
 York Art Gallery opened in 1892 and the first public library in York opened in 1893.

 YORK IN THE 20th CENTURY